 Furthermore, the Disputed Domain Name resolves to an e-commerce site related to the Complainant's products, displaying its trademark and copyrighted images.
+The text is in French, targeting the French-speaking markets.

 Therefore, the Panel finds that the use of the Disputed Domain Name by the Respondent before any notice of the present dispute is clearly not a bona fide offering of goods or services or legitimate noncommercial or fair use, without intent for commercial gain to misleadingly divert consumers or to tarnish the Complainant's mark under the Policy.
 To the contrary, as per the evidence on record, it is apparent that the Respondent not only lacks rights or legitimate interests in the Disputed Domain Name, but is instead trading off the Complainant's reputation and goodwill, impersonating the Complainant and misleading the Internet users.